MetaMask/SIPs/SIPS/sip-9.md

 ### Checksum

-The checksum SHALL be calculated using SHA-256 algorithm as specified in NIST's [FIPS PUB 180-4](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf).
+The checksum MUST be calculated using SHA-256 algorithm as specified in NIST's [FIPS PUB 180-4](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf).

-The checksum SHALL be calculated over the file located under `snap.manifest.json:.source.location.npm.filePath` path and saved under `snap.manifest.json:.source.shasum` as Base64 field with exactly 44 characters.
+The checksum MUST be calculated over the file located under `snap.manifest.json:.source.location.npm.filePath` path and saved under `snap.manifest.json:.source.shasum` as Base64 field with exactly 44 characters.
 The Base64 character set MUST be `A-Z`, `a-z`, `0-9`, `+`, `/` with `=` used for padding.
-The padding SHALL NOT be optional.
+The padding MUST NOT be optional.

 ### Snap Source File

 > Represented in the [example](../assets/sip-9/example-snap/) as `dist/bundle.js`.
-The Snap "source" or "bundle" file can be named anything and kept anywhere in the package file hierarchy
+The Snap "source" or "bundle" file can be named anything and kept anywhere in the package file hierarchy.

 The snap source file, located under `snap.manifest.json:.source.location.npm.filePath` path MUST: